 Hint: The Complete Sketch can be found in the Conclusions

 In order to select the way in which the board is going to connect with TTN (OTAA or ABP) we need to configure it on the TTN portal.
-We will see which option we should select in the following steps.
+You will see which option you should select in the following steps.

-On the registration page, first we have to fill in information about our board.
-Select brand Arduino SA, and Portenta Vision Shield - LoRa® as the model.
-Hardware and firmware versions will automatically be set the newest ones.
+On the registration page, first you have to fill in information about your board.
+Select brand Arduino SA and Portenta Vision Shield - LoRa® as the model.
+Hardware and firmware versions will automatically be set to the newest ones.
 Then set your preferred region.